 - trauma to the nose

 - breathing cold air

-Nasal sprays that have a corticosteroid in them, are used to reduce inflammation in your nasal passages and decrease the frequency of sneezing.
-They are often prescribed to people with allergies.
+Nasal sprays that have a corticosteroid in them reduce inflammation in your nasal passages and decrease the frequency of sneezing.
+People with allergies often use these sprays.

 One of the best ways to keep from sneezing is to avoid things that trigger you to sneeze.
 You can also make some simple changes in your home to reduce irritants.